nennneko5787/NNDViewer/README.md

    Rename the /3ds/ThirdTube folder to FourthTube.
 If you were using an unofficial fork of ThirdTube (such as a translation), this folder may be named differently.
  - What are these app data options in Advanced?
    This selects what client FourthTube will "spoof" to trick YouTube into giving us video URLs.
    The default "iOS" setting works for most users.
+If you can't play videos for some reason, try switching to visionOS (recommended) or Android VR (not recommended except as a last resort).

 ## Building
 [Click Here for instructions](/Documentation/Build%20Instructions.md)